SDK: @dotcms/client Library

 Architecture Overview#

-The SDK follows a client-builder pattern with three main APIs:
+The SDK follows a client-builder pattern with four main APIs:

 • Page API (client.page.get()) - Fetches complete page content with layout and containers